 I love coffee, a lot, but the truth is that too much caffeine can wreak havoc on the endocrine system, especially if there are other hormone stressors involved too like pregnancy, presence of toxins, beneficial fat imbalance or stress.

-Cut down the coffee if you can, or replace with beneficial herbal teas (a list of my favorite recipes coming soon!).
+Cut down the coffee if you can, or replace with beneficial herbal teas (here are my ten favorite DIY recipes).
 If you can’t or won’t cut the coffee, use it as a way to sneak in your beneficial fats by adding 1 tablespoon coconut oil to each cup and blending in the blender to emulsify.
 It is like a latte but with healthy fats!
 Here is the recipe I use and the only way I drink coffee.

 3. Avoid Toxins